section-engineering-education/engineering-education/articles/getting-started-using-admob-with-react-native-expo/index.md

 ![success create ad unit](/engineering-education/getting-started-using-admob-with-react-native-expo/7-success-create-ad-unit.png)

-Now, we will be able to get the Ad Unit ID from dashboard as well:
+Now, we will be able to get the Ad Unit ID from the dashboard as well:

 ![Ad unit dashboard](/engineering-education/getting-started-using-admob-with-react-native-expo/8-ad-unit-dashboard.png)